NRGDEAD/Cue2cu2/README.md

 ## Status of this program
 Cue2cu2 is somewhat experimental.
 There is not too much error catching yet, so Python itself might throw an error if Cue2cu2 is caught off guard by something unusual in a cue sheet.
-Please report such cases with the cue sheet attached either through [GitHub](https://github.com/NRGDEAD/Cue2cu2) or [CybDyn forum](https://www.cybdyn-systems.com.au/forum/viewtopic.php?f=17&t=1760).\
+Please report such cases with the cue sheet attached either through [GitHub](https://github.com/NRGDEAD/Cue2cu2) or the [CybDyn forum](https://www.cybdyn-systems.com.au/forum/viewtopic.php?f=17&t=1760).\
 You are using this software at your own risk.
 ## Installing
 Once you have Python installed, download cue2cu2.py or git clone the repository.
 It might be helpful to put it or a symlink somewhere within $PATH if it's used often.